-High protein diet – contains more than 20 grams protein per main meal or 10 grams protein per snack and side dish.
+High protein diet – contains more than 20 grams of protein per main meal or 10 grams of protein per snack and side dish.

-Low carb diet – contains no more than 30 grams carbohydrate per main meal or 15 grams protein per snack or side dish.
+Low carb diet – contains no more than 30 grams of carbohydrate per main meal or 15 grams of protein per snack or side dish.

-No added refined sugar, artificial sweetener, and no processed ingredient contains refined sugar.
+No added refined sugar or artificial sweetener, and no processed ingredients containing refined sugar.

 Food has never been heated over 48˚C (118˚F)

-I make every attempt to identify ingredients that may cause allergic reactions for those suffer food allergy/intolerance.
+I make every attempt to identify ingredients that may cause allergic reactions in those suffer food allergies/intolerances.
 However, the food allergy information on this website is only for general guidance as no ingredients have been tested by a certified doctor.